If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Alright, now we’re getting into the actual process.

-Don’t worry.
+So, don’t worry.
 We’re going to go through this exactly the way Amazon presents it, so nothing catches you off guard.

 Step 1: Go to Your Bookshelf and Create a New Book